By Paula Fitzsimmons

 When you want to block out the sun’s harmful ultraviolet rays or protect the delicate skin around your eyes, you may reach for sunglasses or other protective eyewear.
 The same goes for people who are sensitive to light or need to protect themselves from eye injuries at work or while playing sports.
 Since protective eyewear is good for your own eye health, you naturally want to know if your four-legged friend can also benefit.

-There are two general reasons for dogs to wear protective eyewear, says Dr. Jessica Stine, a veterinary ophthalmologist with BluePearl Veterinary Partners in Clearwater, Florida.
-It’s “either to protect the eyes from injuries or to protect the eyes from the sun.
+There are two general reasons for dogs to wear dog eye protection, says Dr. Jessica Stine, a veterinary ophthalmologist with BluePearl Veterinary Partners in Clearwater, Florida.
+Besides the fact that a dog wearing goggles is adorable, dog eye protection is “either to protect the eyes from injuries or to protect the eyes from the sun.
 There are indications for both.”

 Your dog’s breed can also be a factor.
 Some breeds are at a higher risk than others for developing eye problems, so may benefit from wearing protective eyewear.
 Blind dogs and dogs exposed to harsh conditions—like working dogs—may also be good candidates.

-Here’s a look at why your dog may need to wear sunglasses or other protective eyewear.
+Here’s a look at why your dog may need to wear sunglasses or other dog eye protection.
 Make sure to check with your veterinarian first to see if protective eyewear is a good fit for your canine companion.

 Dog Breeds That May Benefit from Protective Eyewear